veeambestpractise/best-practices-guide/resource_planning/virtual_appliance_mode.md

 ## vSphere 6.5 and encryption

+Virtual appliance mode is typically the best choice to ensure data availability for vSphere 6.5 clusters with encrypted virtual machines.
+In order to support backup of encrypted virtual machines, the virtual backup proxy must be encrypted within the same encryption domain (using the same KMIP server).

-Virtual appliance mode is typically the best choice to ensure data availability for vSphere 6.5 clusters, where features such as virtual machine encryption may be enabled.
-Both Direct Storage Access and NBD will be unavailable for encrypted virtual machines. vSphere 6.5 also enforces SSL/TLS encryption for network mode (NBD), rendering virtual appliance mode a much more performant alternative, and will reduce host CPU usage significantly.
+Backup modes Direct Storage Access and Backup from Storage Snapshots are unavailable for encrypted virtual machines, and NBD will not be as performant. vSphere 6.5 also enforces SSL/TLS encryption for network mode (NBD), rendering virtual appliance mode a much more performant alternative, and will reduce host CPU usage.

 ## Recommendations